Kailash Yatra Fixed Departure Date 2026 Click Here

 10 Unforgettable Moments in Kathmandu Day Tour

-• Observe different monkeys roaming around the temple premises and playing with each other.
+- Observe the monkeys roaming around the temple premises and playing with each other.

-• Catch a glimpse of the living Goddess Kumari in her scared residence inside the Kumari Ghar (home).
+- Catch a glimpse of the living Goddess Kumari in her sacred residence inside the Kumari Ghar (home).

-• Roam through UNESCO Heritage Sites with ancient temples and palaces and Patan Museum’s traditional art and history.
+- Roam through UNESCO Heritage Sites with ancient temples, palaces, and the Patan Museum’s traditional art and history.

-• Take a circumambulation of the largest Stupa in Nepal, Boudhanath, while spinning a prayer wheel.
+- Take a circumambulation of the largest Stupa in Nepal, Bouddhanath, while spinning a prayer wheel.

 Planned Itinerary of Kathmandu Day Tour